J-C-B/community-splunk-scripts/README.md

 ****These scripts are community focused and not supported or endorsed by Splunk, use at your own risk****

-Scripts starting "enterprise" are designed to create a vanilla splunk enterprise node, which can be configured into an indexer, searchead or any other node as required after script run
+Scripts starting "enterprise" are designed to create a vanilla splunk enterprise node, which can be configured into an indexer, search head or any other node as required after script run

-Scripts starting "hwf" are designed to create a base HWF with Syslog-NG configured and ready to receive events, with Splunk set to monitor those folders - check the video link below for a run through
+Scripts starting "hwf" are designed to create a base HWF with Syslog-NG configured and ready to receive events, with Splunk set to monitor those folders - check the video link below for an 8 minute run through

-## Video and installation guide for centos HWF scripts
+## Video and installation guide for centos syslog-ng HWF scripts

 https://www.youtube.com/channel/UCnJs921W67iy2LdBzr8kC2A